La dictadura perfecta

-The Perfect Dictatorship (La dictadura perfecta) is a 2014 Mexican black comedy political satire film, written, produced and directed by Luis Estrada and starring Damián Alcázar, Alfonso Herrera, Joaquín Cosío, Dagoberto Gama, María Rojo and Salvador Sánchez.
+La dictadura perfecta (The Perfect Dictatorship) is a 2014 Mexican black comedy political satire film, written, produced and directed by Luis Estrada and starring Damián Alcázar, Alfonso Herrera, Joaquín Cosío, Dagoberto Gama, María Rojo and Salvador Sánchez.
 Cast also includes Osvaldo Benavides, Saúl Lisazo, Tony Dalton, Arath de la Torre, Sergio Mayer and Itatí Cantoral.
 It was released on October 16, 2014, and represented Mexico at the 2015 Goya Awards.

 The film title is a reference to a famous statement by Peruvian Nobel laureate Mario Vargas Llosa that he used to describe the continuous governments of the Institutional Revolutionary Party (PRI), which dominated politics in Mexico for much of the 20th century.
 The plot is loosely based on the real life perceived Televisa controversy, which consisted of Mexican citizens heavily perceiving the news media was unfairly favoring PRI candidate Enrique Peña Nieto during the 2012 presidential election in Mexico.

 Plot

 The President of Mexico (based on Enrique Peña Nieto) is accepting the credential cards of the new United States Ambassador.
-During his speech, he suggests to the ambassador that he tell President Barack Obama that he should consider allowing more Mexicans into the country as they can do jobs that "even black people didn't want."
+During his speech, he suggests to the ambassador that he tell President Barack Obama that he should consider allowing more Mexicans into the country as they can do jobs that "even black people didn't want." (based on a real quote by Vicente Fox).
 This causes a stir on social media, with millions of ordinary citizens posting and spreading memes about him.